top of page

 HOW DOES IT FEEL?

-If you have a history of problems with the ear when flying or traveling in the mountains you may wish to use nasal decongestants before the first few treatments.
+• If you have a history of problems with the ear when flying or travelling in the mountains, you may wish to use nasal decongestants before the first few treatments.

 WHAT IS MY ROLE AND RESPONSIBILITY TO ENSURE SAFETY?

-Your role is quite simple: to show up on time, communicate with our staff and attendants each time, and let them know if there are any changes in your health.
-For example, you may have reported on your first visit that you were not pregnant, but when you come in for multiple visits, it is your responsibility to let us know if there are any change in your health, and in this example, it would be ‘if you are potentially pregnant’.
-This is the reason why the checklist for on-going hyperbaric sessions must be answered each time you go into the hyperbaric chamber.
+Your role is quite simple: to show up on time, communicate health concerns with our staff on each visit, and let them know if there are any changes in your health.
+For example, you may have reported on your first visit that you were not pregnant, but when you come in for multiple visits, it is your responsibility to let us know if there are any changes in your health, and in this example, it would be ‘if you are potentially pregnant’.
+This is the reason why the checklist for ongoing hyperbaric sessions must be answered each time you go into the hyperbaric chamber.

 WHAT ARE THE RISKS, CONTRAINDICATIONS, AND AREAS OF CONCERN?